Trump campaign manager, former state officials to headline Jan. 6 panel's 'Big Lie' hearing | Politics

 Monday's hearing, the second of an expected six, will focus on the former Republican president's contention that his defeat by Democrat Joe Biden in the November 2020 election was due to unfounded allegations of election fraud, the so-called "Big Lie."
 The first panel of witnesses will include William Stepien, who served as campaign manager for Trump's 2020 campaign, after serving as Trump's White House Director of Political Affairs from 2017 to 2018.

-A committee aide declined to comment during a conference call with reporters on Sunday on whether Stepien was testifying because of a subpoena or was expected to be a confrontational witness.
+A committee aide, speaking on condition of anonymity to preview the hearing, declined to comment on whether Stepien was expected to be a confrontational witness.
 Stepien's firm is now working with Harriet Hageman, a Trump-endorsed candidate running against Representative Liz Cheney, vice chairperson of the Jan.
 6 Select Committee, in the Republican primary for Cheney's Wyoming House seat.

+Also testifying at the first panel will be Chris Stirewalt, a former political editor of Fox News.
+Stirewalt came under fire from Trump and his supporters after the Fox News political desk was the first to call Arizona for Biden in November 2020.
+Fox has denied that his departure had anything to do with that call.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)